cookies-xor-cream/HugoTest/content/posts/poetry/styrofoam-plates.md

 ---

 I'm par for the course
-Just as I have been living,
+just as I have been living,
-When you spot your own grave
+when you spot your own grave
-You're a fool to go digging.
+you're a fool to go digging.

 So give me a glass,
-And we'll fill it with wine,
+and we'll fill it with wine,
-Come pick up a cup and I'll,
+come pick up a cup and I'll,
-Flood it with brine.
+flood it with brine.